-We are pleased to announce that philanthropist MacKenzie Scott and her husband Dan Jewett have chosen to donate $5 million to CFLeads.
+We are pleased to announce that philanthropist MacKenzie Scott has chosen to donate $5 million to CFLeads.

 This extraordinary gift shines a light on the vital role community foundations play in transforming communities throughout the United States and acknowledges the unique power of CFLeads as a peer network driving change.
-We deeply appreciate Ms. Scott and Mr. Jewett’s faith in our mission and the growing number of community foundations coming together through CFLeads to be more effective community leaders.
+We deeply appreciate Ms. Scott’s faith in our mission and the growing number of community foundations coming together through CFLeads to be more effective community leaders.

-Scott and Jewett recognize that “community-centered service is…a powerful catalyst and multiplier.”
+Scott recognizes that “community-centered service is…a powerful catalyst and multiplier.”
 In her Medium post “Seeding by Ceding,” MacKenzie Scott writes that her team identified and evaluated equity-oriented non-profit teams working in areas that have been neglected.

 Over the past 15 months, community foundations from coast to coast have stepped up to address the unprecedented challenges caused by the public health crisis.
 “This generous donation couldn’t have come at a more opportune time,” says Ellen Gilligan, CFLeads board chair.
 “As the country builds back and confronts the stark racial inequities the pandemic has exposed, this gift will help CFLeads accelerate the field momentum captured in Going All In to insist on racial equity, amplify community voice and influence policy and systems.”